 Leo J. Ries was the Executive Director of Local Initiatives Support Corporation (LISC) in Milwaukee, Wisconsin from 2000 until he retired in 2015.
 He currently works as a private consultant for profit and nonprofit corporations, as he also did from 1999 to 2000.
 He currently serves on the Board of Directors for Near West Side Partners, Inc., Lead2Change, Inc., as well as the Wisconsin Advisory Council for CommonBond Communities, Inc. and the Advisory Council for First-Ring Industrial Redevelopment Enterprise, Inc. Prior to his tenure at LISC, he was Deputy Commissioner for the City of Milwaukee in the Department of Neighborhood Services in 1999 and Director of the Housing and Neighborhood Development Division of the Department of City Development from 1992 to 1998.
 He served as the Director of the Community Block Grant Administration in the Department of Administration from 1990 to 1992.
-He served on the Board of Directors of the Neighborhood Improvement Development from 1992 to 1999, Select Milwaukee, Inc., from 1996 to 2000, Walker's Point Development Corporation from 1992 to 1999, Select Milwaukee, Inc., from 1996 to 2000.
+He served on the Board of Directors of the Neighborhood Improvement Development Corporation from 1992 to 1999, Select Milwaukee, Inc., from 1996 to 2000, Walker's Point Development Corporation from 1999 to 2000 and Canticle Court/Juniper Court from 1999 to 2000.
 The Board nominated Mr. Ries to serve as an independent director based on his experience representing community interests in housing, as indicated by his background.